The one with singing.

 - Dead Serious: Ringo killing Charlie.
 Also an Establishing Character Moment.

-- Depraved Dentist: Doc Holiday.
+- Depraved Dentist: Doc Holliday.
 The Doctor of all people doesn't seem to see it.

 - Doesn't Like Guns: Everybody keeps trying to give the Doctor guns, which he really doesn't want.

 - Even Evil Has Standards: The Clantons are appalled by the Doctor suggesting he'd gun down unarmed men, and later by Ringo that he'd shoot people in the back.

 - Genre Deconstruction: The whole Western genre is deconstructed and reconstructed, gone as far as to lampshade it at the end by mentioning Dodo's love and knowledge of western tropes.

 - Greek Chorus: The Ballad of the Last Chance Saloon.

 - Gun Twirling: The Doctor does this.
 Steven attempts to copy him and drops the gun.

 - He Knows Too Much: Now it's curtains for Charlie...